martinezdylan/EpisysSSH/README.md

 ## SYMULATE and Episys Text Mode

-You can confirm as to whether or not you have access to this feature via the AIX shell.
+Only needed for [NewEpisysUser.ps1](solutions/NewEpisysUser.ps1), you can confirm as to whether or not you have access to this feature via the AIX shell.

 ```bash
 $ sym 1